H\"older regularity for collapses of point vortices: Presentation of the problem and main results

-Under the natural assumption that a given vortex does not interact with itself, the transport equation for the vorticity gives~\eqref{eq:evolution euler point vortex}.
-For the sake of generalization, we define the function $K_\alpha:\RR_+\to\RR$, with $\alpha\geq0$ as being a function such that For all fixed value of $\alpha$, the function $K_\alpha$ is defined up to an additive constant (which value has no real importance and can be fixed arbitrarily).
-These functions will be referred throughout this article as being the ``\emph{kernel profiles}''.
-The Euler point-vortex equation can then be written using the kernel profile $K_\alpha$ with $\alpha=1$:
+The function $G_\alpha$ for a fixed value of $\alpha\geq0$ will be referred throughout this article as \emph{the kernel profiles of exponent} $\alpha$.
+The Euler point-vortex equation can then be written using the kernel profile $G_\alpha$ with $\alpha=1$: